52nd Airlift Squadron: World War II

-Air Force reserve
+Continental Air Command

 The squadron was reconstituted and reactivated at Floyd Bennett Field, New York in June 1949, when Continental Air Command reorganized its reserve units under the wing base organization system, which placed both operational and support organizations under a single wing.
 Under the 1949 reserve plan, the squadron was manned at only 25% of its authorized strength.
 It trained with C-47s and a variety of trainer aircraft under the guidance of the regular 2230th Air Force Reserve Training Center.

 Along with all reserve combat units, the squadron was mobilized for the Korean War.
 It was included in the second wave of reserve unit callups, entering active duty on 1 May 1951.
 Its personnel were used as fillers for other units and the squadron was inactivated on 9 May.

-Later operations
+1953-1969 C-124 Globemaster II Operations

+Reactivated on 20 June 1953, worldwide airlift with the C-124 Globemaster II 1953–1969.
+Undertook arctic airlift missions for construction of Distant Early Warning Line sites in Alaska, Canada, and Greenland 1955–1956.
+Supported initial Operation Deep Freeze II at the South Pole, conducted first Antarctic U.S. Air Force ice-landing and airdrop of supplies, equipment and personnel to Amundsen–Scott South Pole Station and McMurdo Station 1956–1958.
+Provided european airlift in support of the Berlin Crisis of 1961 and initial Exercise Reforger.
+Redesignated as 52d Military Airlift Squadron on 8 January 1966, inactivated 8 February 1969.

+1988-1997 C-141/C-130 Operations

-Worldwide Airlift, 1953–1969.
-Supported Project Deep Freeze in the Antarctic, 1956–1958.
-Worldwide airlift, 1988–1992 with Lockheed C-141 Starlifters, including airdrop of troops and equipment in Operation Just Cause in Panama on 20 December 1989.
-Redesignated as 52 Airlift Squadron on 1 January 1992.
+Reactivated on 1 June 1988 for worldwide strategic airlift, 1988–1992 with the Lockheed C-141B Starlifter, including airdrop of troops and equipment in Operation Just Cause in Panama on 20 December 1989.
+Conducted strategic airlift of equipment and personnel supporting Operation Desert Shield, Operation Desert Storm and Operation Desert Farewell, 1990-1991.
+Redesignated as 52d Airlift Squadron on 1 January 1992.
 Inactivated on 30 September 1992.
-The squadron reactivated on 1 May 1994 in the tactical airlift role, 1994–1997.
+Reactivated on 1 May 1994 at Moody Air Force Base in the tactical airlift role with the C-130E Hercules, 1994–1997.
+Participated in numerous Joint Airlift/Air Transportability Training exercises with 82d Airborne Division at Pope AFB, NC.
+Deployed aircraft and personnel to Prince Sultan AB, Saudi Arabia and Seeb AB, Oman, in support of Operation Southern Watch, 1996 - 1997.
 Inactivated on 16 September 1997.